Use the Search Engine for any keyword or to find a particular garden by name

 Yalding Organic Gardens started with the generous gift of 10 acres of land, and a sum of money in trust, from Donald and Pixie Cooper, who owned an organic farm at Yalding; with the intention of setting-up a display garden for the Henry Doubleday Research Association - now Garden Organic.

 Opened in April 1995, Garden Organic Yalding, near Maidstone in Kent, tells the history of gardening in an imaginatively landscaped setting.
 Visitors travel through representations of ancient woodlands, medieval physic, knot and paradise gardens and a 19th century artisans plot, borders inspired by Gertrude Jekyll's ideas, before reaching a 1950s 'Dig for Victory' Allotment.
-As these beautiful gardens are run by Garden Organic, the national charity for organic growing, they also demonstrate the latest techniques in organic gardening methods.
-Special events, tours, cafe and shop.

 How to Purchase